 Buy your supplies

-Buy these supplies before your biopsy.
+Buy the following supplies before your biopsy.

-- 1 saline enema (such as a Fleet® saline enema).
+- 1 saline enema, such as a Fleet® saline enema.
 You can buy this at your local pharmacy without a prescription.

 - Oral antibiotic (antibiotic that you swallow), if your healthcare provider tells you to.
 If you’re taking an oral antibiotic, your healthcare provider will give you a prescription.
 Read the “Oral antibiotics” section for more information.